iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Easy to use app but totally inaccurate.
+After my last positive review I have changed my opinion.
+My watch and mobile can say fir instance I gave walked for two hours yet the app will say I have walked 41 minutes with 10 minutes of it brisk, it makes no sense.
+Initially it was accurate now its pretty useless.<br> :date: __2021-02-19 18:39:00__

+> Been using this for several weeks.
+Opened it this morning, empty, no history, nothing retained.
+Pissed off.<br> :date: __2021-02-19 08:21:19__

 > For a supposedly motivational app, this one is astonishingly demotivating!
 Regularly removing "Active" minutes a few hours after awarding them is not good.
 It has now started not recording anything about 1 day in 3 - just pretends my brisk walking didn't happen!<br> :date: __2021-02-11 12:49:37__